 Still, while there are a bevy of safety apps geared toward construction professionals, few are intended for architects and designers.

-The CDM Designer Tool, developed in collaboration with the U.K.-based Institution of Occupational Safety and Health, hopes to allow architects to identify potential hazards in their in-progress designs by using images and video of dangerous design choices categorized by project type, building part and activity.
+The CDM Designer Tool, developed in collaboration with the UK-based Institution of Occupational Safety and Health, hopes to allow architects to identify potential hazards in their in-progress designs by using images and video of dangerous design choices categorised by project type, building part and activity.